PayneLabs/camaleon-docker/README.md

 5. Add part for install json to Dockerfile
 	- ignore the compiled assets in both docker and git
 6. Navigate and set up your database.yml.
 In this example, I include EXAMPLE config.
 You'll want to change this for your own system and for security purposes as well.
 Don't pass the password through an ENV variable, that's asking for trouble.
 Update the
 7. Update the Puma config, at config/puma.rb to use the port 8080.
 That's what the proxy server is configured to use.
 You can go ahead an update the number of threads as well - I set it to be between 0 and 16 threads (unless you want to set this through an environment variable, which might be helpful in a larger-scale production environment).
-Also update the environments/production.rb
+Also update the environments/production.rb file.

 I'll make this a lot more detailed soon.
 This project is still a work in progress.

 ##TODO:

-* [x] Install memcached, dalli for better caching
+* [x] Install memcached and dalli for better caching and better load speeds.
-* [ ] Add redis for Rails
+* [ ] Add Redis for better cabling.
 * [ ] Make production-ready so that users can easily deploy to a VPS/droplet/whatever or a docker host like heroku
 * [ ] Make a blog post describing the details of how I made this.
+* [ ] Make this project compatible with docker swarm and include instructions on how to use it.
+* [ ] Push this project as a container to docker hub.
+* [ ] Add the configuration for Postgres in production.

 ## Contributing